whotracksme/whotracks.me/blog/static_site_generation.md

 ```

 We use [quote_plus](https://docs.python.org/2/library/urllib.html#utility-functions)
-here to make sure we get properly formated urls.
+here to make sure we get properly formatted urls.
 This
 is very useful to avoid errors in generating urls for entities whose id
 would cause issues such as `[24]7`, which is a
 [tracker](https://whotracks.me/trackers/24_7.html).